 How to Get Involved.

-- You are warmly welcomed to sign up for our Third Thursday volunteer stewardship days at the Grove of Old Trees, Please sign up ahead of time by clicking on the Calendar button below.
+- You are warmly welcomed to sign up for a volunteer stewardship day at the Grove of Old Trees.
+Check our Calendar to see if any opportunities are coming up.

 - Get involved with Friends of the Grove.
 (Contact us at [email protected] to find out how!)

-- Or join LandPaths for an outing, stewardship day, nature camp or other people-powered park adventure in Sonoma County.
+- Or join LandPaths for an outing, stewardship day, nature camp in Sonoma County at other preserves and community garden that we steward.

 - Click here for a list of the Flora of the Grove of Old Trees to explore while walking the trails!